-Adenia is a genus of flowering plants in the Passion-flower family (Passifloraceae).
-It is distributed in the Old World tropics and subtropics.
+Adenia is a genus of flowering plants in the family Passifloraceae.
+They are distributed in the Old World tropics and subtropics.
 The centers of diversity are in Madagascar, eastern and western tropical Africa, and Southeast Asia.

 Growing Conditions and General Care

-Most of your growth will be during the warm season and the plant will have the most leaves.
-The plant will also grow best with the leaves exposed to bright light, but the caudex shaded.
+Adenias are summer growers.
+Most of the growth will be during the warm season, and the plants will have the most leaves.
+They need fast-draining soil.
+Water and feed regularly, but let the soil dry between watering if you are in a humid climate.
+Adenias will grow best with the leaves exposed to bright light but the caudex shaded.

-During the cool months protect the plant from frost to keep it alive.
-The plant normally rests during this period and water should be kept to a minimum.
-However, you can keep the plant active, if you can keep it above 50 degrees Fahrenheit (10 degrees Celsius).
+Protect the plants from frost during the cool months to keep them alive.
+The plants typically rest during this period, and water should be kept to a minimum.
+However, you can keep the plants active if you keep them above 50 °F (10 °C).

-Their sap is poisonous, and they should be handled with caution, particularly when pruning.
+Their sap is poisonous, and Adenias should be handled cautiously, particularly when pruning.

-Most cuttings do not produce a caudex so it is best to propagate by seeds.
-Adenias are either male or female so one of each is required to produce seeds.
+Most cuttings do not produce a caudex, so it is best to propagate by seeds.
+Adenias are either male or female, so one of each is required to produce seeds.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus